MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ## Before you start
 This section lists information you should gather and accounts and network entities you should have before starting ATA installation.

--   **Domain controllers** running Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
-Read only domain controllers (RODC) are supported.
-Server core is not supported.

--   **User account and password** with read access to **all objects** in the domains that will be monitored.
+-   User account and password with read access to all objects in the domains that will be monitored.

     > [!NOTE]
     > If you have set custom ACLs on various Organizational Units (OU) in your domain, make sure that the selected user has read permissions to those OUs.